apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 | `skipGeneratingSubjectConfirmationNotOnOrAfter` | Whether generation of the `NotOnOrBefore` element should be skipped for subject confirmations.
 Default is `false`.
 | `skipGeneratingSubjectConfirmationRecipient` | Whether generation of the `Recipient` element should be skipped for subject confirmations.
 Default is `false`.
 | `skipGeneratingSubjectConfirmationNotBefore` | Whether generation of the `NotBefore` element should be skipped for subject confirmations.
 Default is `true`.
+| `skipGeneratingSubjectConfirmationNameId` | Whether generation of the `NameID` element should be skipped for subject confirmations.
+Default is `true`.
 | `signingCredentialType` | Acceptable values are `BASIC` and `X509`.
 This setting controls the type of the signature block produced in the final SAML response for this application.
 The latter, being the default, encodes the signature in `PEM` format inside a `X509Data` block while the former encodes the signature based on the resolved public key under a `DEREncodedKeyValue` block.

 <div class="alert alert-info"><strong>Keep What You Need!</strong><p>You are encouraged to only keep and maintain properties and settings needed for a